mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/licensing/index.md

    secret "my-license-secret" deleted
    ```

-1. Once this is done, we do the same with the `License` object.
-First, validate that it exists in the `kommander` namespace:
+1. We do the same with the `License` object.
+Validate that it exists in the `kommander` namespace:

    ```bash
    kubectl describe license -n kommander my-license